Zhongming-Li/PRJ_Variant-3-Fascicle-Segmentation-CNN/README.md

 ## Usage - Software
 Two sample images are provided in this repo for testing the software: [sample_img01](https://github.com/Zhongming-Li/PRJ_Variant-3-Fascicle-Segmentation-CNN/blob/main/sample_img01.tif) and [sample_img02](https://github.com/Zhongming-Li/PRJ_Variant-3-Fascicle-Segmentation-CNN/blob/main/sample_img02.tif)
+**Loading the executable file and performing inference may take some time**

 #### Executable file using Git repo
 Run the MuscleAnalysis.exe in the **dist** directory after cloning the repository.